 This introductory course explores an elementary introduction to the basic principles of physics, their interpretation and application.
-Topics include vector algebra, motion, gravity, work, energy, momentum, angular momentum, conservation laws, thermodynamics, and vibrations and waves
+Topics include vector algebra, motion, gravity, work, energy, momentum,

 BS 140 General Psychology & Counseling (2 units / 30 hours) This course is designed to encompass the basics of the main theories, methods, and principles of psychology.
 Topics will include a brief history of psychology, critical thinking, basic research and statistics, human development, personality, psychopathology, motivation, emotions and stress, and basic principles of learning.
 In addition, the course will have an emphasis on counseling skills development.
 Prerequisite: None